 Saved !
 Corinella Jetty !

 In Corinella's Recent History a Community effort was made to Save the Corinella Jetty !

 Parks Victoria had made known that due to a lack of funds, the end platform of the Historic Corinella Jetty was to be Demolished and Not Replaced !

 The Corinella Community was not impressed ! and all went about organizing a fundraising campaign to have the jetty landing Rebuilt !

 Have a look at a short video below that tells a little of our story !

-Fig and the Bay is a Brand New Cafe Opening 17th October! in the Heritage bay estate, Corinella !!!
+Fig and The Bay is a Brand New Cafe that has Just Opened in the Heritage Bay Land estate, Corinella !!!

 Come On Down And Say Hello !

 Always Wanted to move to the Seaside?click below !

 Corinella Community Market